ignasa007/LingML/README.md

     - both models need special implementation for accommodating language features.
 - <b>results</b> - results of the different runs. <br>
 \<dataset> -> \<model> -> \<run-date> -> logs/training_results/validation_results <br>
-Note: CovidMis20 experiment has only 1 run since it was condicted before the decision to conduct multiple runs for each experiment was made.
+Note: CovidMis20 experiment has only 1 run which was conducted before the decision to conduct multiple runs for each experiment was made.
 - <b>utils</b> - utility functions for running the transformer experiments.
 - <b>analysis.ipynb</b> - notebook to consoliate results.
 - <b>main.py</b> - main file for running the transformer experiments.